quindipc/chelsea-quindipan/README.md

 ## About the developer

 Hey there!
-My name is Chelsea Quindipan, and I am a recent graduate from BrainStation's Software Engineering Program.
-I first became interested in coding because I wanted to build my own portfolio as a Freelance Graphic Designer.
-This interest in coding eventually led me to make a career shift to become a Full Stack Software Developer!
+My name is Chelsea Quindipan, I am a creative Software Developer with a passion for 3D art, pixel graphics, and video games.

 For support or inquiries, feel free to reach out to [quindipc@gmail.com].